DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 1. **undefined :** undefined represents lack of existence (you should'nt set a variable to this)
 2. **Null :** null represents lack of existence (you can set a variable to this)
 3. **Boolean** : true or false
-4. **Number :** Floating point number (there's always some decimals).
+4. **Number :**
+   1. Floating point number (there's always some decimals).
 Unlike other programming languages, there's only one 'number' type ... and it can make math weird.
+   2. *in javaScript, all numbers are represented internally as floating point numbers so basically always as decimals no matter we are writing as integer or as decimal*. example *23 == 23.00 (true)*
 5. **String :** a sequence of character (both '' and "" can be used)
 6. **Symbol :** used in ES6